 Also in the Hollywood district, the country-chic Willows Lodge offers an ideal wine-country escape.
 In nearby Bothell, the McMenamins group tranformed a shuttered middle school into a hotel and entertainment center.
 The McMenamins Anderson School grounds comprise a 72-room hotel, multiple bars and restaurants, a movie theater and an indoor swimming pool.
 After these two properties, lodging in the immediate area gets tricky.
 But the tasting rooms are pretty easy to reach from Kirkland, Bellevue and Seattle.
 (Be smart: Designate a driver or hire a ride service when heading over.)
 And a growing number of tour companies offer pickup and drop-off at hotels in Seattle, Bellevue, Kirkland and elsewhere.

 No, they don’t grow wine grapes in Woodinville.
 But the wineries have tapped into elements from the area’s agricultural past.
-This includes setting up shop in repurposed farm houses, cottages and other buildings, such as the historic Hollywood Schoolhouse (pictured above).
+This includes setting up shop in repurposed farm houses, cottages and other buildings, such as the historic Hollywood Schoolhouse (shown above, now home to Maryhill Winery Tasting Room & Bistro).
 By doing so, they are keeping the “country” in this truly unique wine country destination.
 Map it.